5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Basics/ASL_Basics.md

 10. Local variables in ASL can accept up to 8 arguments represented by `Local0`~`Local7`.
 Definitions are not necessary, but should be initialized, in other words, assignment is needed.

 ### `External` References
+External references must be used used to address objects in the `DSDT`, where they are defined.
+In other words: you need to tell your SSDT where the Device, Method or whatever object you want to change is located inside the structure of the `DSDT`.

 |  Quote Types   | External Reference | Addressed paramter
 | :------------: | :----------------- | :-----------------------